Complete Guide to Internet Provider Fees

 - Up to 3x faster than DSL*

-Installation Fee: Up to $99.99
+Installation Fee: Up to $300, depending on location/credit checks

 Data Overage Fee: None

-Early Termination Fee: Up to $360
+Early Termination Fee: Up to $360; prorated $15/mo.

-Installation Fee: Up to $35
+Installation Fee: Up to $35; $50 activation fee

-Equipment Rental Fee: Up to $11.99/mo.
+Equipment Rental Fee: Starting at 10.99/mo.

-Late Payment Fee: % of bill balance
+Late Payment Fee: Percentage of the amount due

 Data Overage Fee: None